brettdewoody/react-easy-sortable-table/README.md

 The result is a table with headers for `name`, `address`, `city`, `region`, `country` and `birthday`.

 Clicking a header will sort the table by that column in ascending order.
 Clicking the header again will sort the table by that column in descending order.

+Your data objects can have as many properties as desired as long as all objects in the data file have the same properties.
+The order of the properties in each object can vary, though the headers will take their order from the first object in the data file.